 Like kind is interpreted to mean like class for personal property.
 Under final regulations issued May 18, 2005, like class means that both the relinquished and replaced properties are in the same product class under the North American Industry Classification System (NAICS).
-Previously, property was classified under the Standard Industrial Classification (SIC) System.
-Generally, this will have no impact on the classifications previously used for farm property to qualify as like kind.

-Most equipment used in a farm business is included in product class 33311, which includes items such as combines, planters, tractors, plows, haying equipment, and milking machines.
+Most equipment used in a farm business is included in product class 33311, which includes items such as combines, planters, tractors, plows, having equipment, and milking machines.
 Farmers will generally qualify for I.R.C. § 1031 treatment when they exchange farm equipment for farm equipment.
 However, automobiles, general-purpose trucks, heavy general-purpose trucks, information systems, and other office equipment are all assigned to separate product classes.
 Livestock of different sexes are not property of a like kind, whereas exchanges of same-sex livestock have qualified as tax-free exchanges.